Riadabd/upgrade-virtuoso/README.md

 > Note: This procedure can take a couple of minutes.

 Confirm the procedure works by checking the contents of `data/db/dumps`.
+This folder should contain dump files having an `.nq.gz` extension.

 ### Stop `Virtuoso`